Brain2life/python-unit-test-into/README.md

     - What are some *usual* arguments?
 (Use cases)
     - What are some valid but *unusual* arguments (Edge cases)
     - Given those arguments, what is your *expected* return value for each set of inputs?

+### Testing steps:
+1. Write "dummy" function that satisfies the function definition (input parameters, return values)
+2. Write test cases
+3. Run tests first time.
+They must fail
+4. Modify your dummy function, so that it passes the test
+5. Re-run the tests, check results.
+If failed go back to step 4

 ### Reference:
 1. [typing — Support for type hints](https://docs.python.org/3/library/typing.html)